 So just how much does this affect the bottom line?
 Another Gallup study revealed that disengaged employees cost their company the equivalent of 18% of their annual salary.
 What it boils down to is that keeping employee engagement up has a direct impact on keeping profits up.

 If things are starting to take a turn on your teams, it’s important to act fast.
 Read more about how you can spot the warning signs of employee disengagement.

 3. Engaged organizations see 59% less employee turnover

-Employee experience plays a significant role in increasing employee retention and decreasing turnover.
+Employee experience plays a significant role in increasing engagement and retention and decreasing turnover.
 Motivated employees aren’t just more productive, they also tend to be more loyal and committed to their companies.
 When an employee is engaged in their work and happy with the company culture, they’re far less likely to set their sights on a new job somewhere else.
 It’s no wonder that organizations with an engaged workforce enjoy 59% lower employee turnover rates.

 When an employee is satisfied and engaged, they’re more likely to have longevity with the company and speak highly of it.
 In fact, Gallup research shows that engaged employees are 23 times more likely to recommend their organization as a great place to work.

 Start improving employee retention with proven strategies and keep your top talent around for the long-haul.

 4. 77% of job seekers say that employee experience is a deciding factor